-Ethical considerations was taken into consideration by first seeking authorization from top management of the municipal.
-Questionnaires are structured in such a way that there will be no mention of the Interviewee's name.
-A statement as to the strict confidentiality with which data held was expressly be stated in the questionnaire.
+Ethical considerations were taken into consideration by first seeking authorization from top management of the equity.
+Questionnaires were structured in such a way that there will be no mention of the Interviewee's name.
+A statement as to the strict confidentiality with which data held was expressly stated in the questionnaire.
 Further, responding was optional, basically explaining the reason for replacing respondents who didn't respond as mentioned in the "Sample Size and Sample Selection techniques" above.
-Ethical considerations was also to be taken care of by the researcher briefing the respondents on the purpose of the research, their relevance in the research process, and expectations from them.
+Ethical considerations were also taken care of by the researcher briefing the respondents on the purpose of the research, their relevance in the research process, and expectations from them